Q & a with sara carner from carner barcelona…

 What are your earliest and most fond memories with fragrance from childhood?

-I was very lucky to grow up in a house in the countryside of Barcelona and I was surrounded by so many earthy woody scents: the sweet fresh scent of cut grass, the fruity-mint and somewhat rosy odor of geraniums, the earthy greenish smell of fig trees…It comes to my mind also the smell of Septembers of that particular bitter and woody aroma of the almond harvesting time.
+I was very lucky to grow up in a house in the countryside of Barcelona and I was surrounded by so many earthy woody scents: the sweet fresh scent of cut grass, the fruity-mint and somewhat rosy odour of geraniums, the earthy greenish smell of fig trees…It comes to my mind also the smell of Septembers of that particular bitter and woody aroma of the almond harvesting time.
 But most probably the smell that had a deepest impact on me was the smell of leather and tobacco that my father brought home on him from the family’s leather factory.
 That particular smell of raw leather mixed with the smell of warm and rich tobacco inspired me in the creation of Cuirs.
 Today one of our best sellers.

 What inspired you to create the Carner Barcelona range?